 In prior months I have discussed estate planning for blended families and the unique challenges they face.
 This month, I want to discuss the problem of accidental disinheritance.

-Before we discuss accidental inheritance, it is important to know that a blended family is one in which the spouses have children from previous relationships.
+Before we discuss accidental inheritance, it is important to know what a blended family is.
+A blended family is one in which the spouses have children from previous relationships.
 For example, John has 2 children named Josh and Jackie from a previous marriage.
 John marries Sally who has 2 children from a previous marriage, Sam and Sandra.
-They are considered a blended family.
+John, Sally, and their children are considered a blended family.

 An accidental disinheritance is when a loved one is unintentionally left out and does not inherit from a parent.

 Two Different Scenarios

 Scenario #1: No Planning Done